-For any further information on Careers Education, or to volunteer to take part in a careers event, please contact our Head of Careers, Mrs Arazi at firstname.lastname@example.org
+For any further information on Careers Education, or to volunteer to take part in a careers event, please contact our Head of Careers, Mrs Arazi on 01923 223403 or at firstname.lastname@example.org

 Aims of Careers Education at Watford Grammar School for Girls